picandocodigo/List-Category-Posts/readme.txt

 == Changelog ==

+= 0.19 =
+This update is dedicated to S. Keller from Switzerland who gave me "The Ultimate Hitchhiker's Guide to the Galaxy" from my Amazon Wishlit in appreciation for the plugin.
+I am really enjoying the read :D. If you
+* Fixed private post logic, not displaying post if private.
+* Added thumbnail_size parameter.
+* Added support for custom taxonomies and also moved to the array call of get_posts.
+Coded by wsherliker, thanks! http://picod.net/32

 = 0.18.3 =
 * Small excerpt fix, some readme file fixing too.
 * Not showing the_content for password protected posts.